projectcontour/contour/design/outlier-detection-design.md

 ## Example

-Below are some configuration examples for outlier detection.
+If the global configuration is not configured,Below are some configuration examples for outlier detection.

 ### Example 1
  ```yaml